lucasfreitas242/cursorails/README.md

-## Primeiro Repositório no Github, oficial!

-Nosso primeiro versionamento.
+Primeiro projeto utilizando Ruby on Rails, baseando-se no curso "Ruby on Rails na Prática"